Vendor Access Program

 New product introduction and evaluation

-Vendors who wish to present new medical products, devices or equipment to Hospital personnel must be aware that prior to the evaluation or purchase, the Medical Device Committee and Value Analysis Teams must review and approve all items that introduce either new technology or significant change to existing technology to the organization.
+Vendors who wish to present new medical products, devices or equipment to Hospital personnel must be aware that prior to the evaluation or purchase, the appropriate Value Analysis Team must review and approve all items that introduce either new technology or significant change to existing technology to the organization.

 This policy applies to all medical devices, disposable products and clinical equipment (approved by the Food and Drug Administration (FDA) or not), including any items that have been approved for use by the Institutional Review Board (IRB).